dieterich-lab/MiMB_JACUSA2_chapter/README.md

 - Be aware to set all parameters before running the pipeline.
 Please put all required data in `data` folder.

-      label: 'HEK293_WT_KO' label of the analysis
+      label: 'HEK293_WT_KO' #label of the analysis
       jar : 'JACUSA_v2.0.2-RC.jar'  #path to JACUISA2 JAR file
       path_out: 'output' # path to the output directory, if it doesn't exist it will be created
       path_inp: 'data' # path to the directory containing inputs - all input files are relative to this directory reference : 'data/GRCh38_96.fa' # path to reference squence
-      modified_sites: 'data/miCLIP_union.bed' #BED6 file containing known modified sites where 'name' refers to the annotation of the position. useful for learning patterns (training and test set).
+      modified_sites: 'data/miCLIP_union.bed' #BED6 file containing known modified sites where 'name' refers to the annotation of the position.
+Useful for learning patterns (training and test set).
       chr_size: "data/hg38.size"  #file contaning size of chromosomes (Chromosome     | size )
       regions: "data/selected_regions.bed" # BED6 file contaning set of 5-mer (NNANN) to analyze, if ="", all 5-mers (NNANN) will be considered.
       data: # a dictionary of two keys (cond1, cond2) referring to the paired conditions inputs.
 The value is the list of replicates names without ".bam" extension.
            cond1: ["HEK293T-WT-rep2","HEK293T-WT-rep3"]
            cond2: ["HEK293T-KO-rep2","HEK293T-KO-rep3"]
-      jacusa_params: a dictionary where keys refer to parameters (e.g. p: 16 to set the number of threads to 16).
+      jacusa_params: # dictionary where keys refer to parameters (e.g. [p: 16] to set the number of threads to 16).
 Please use "" if no value is affected to the parameter.
 We use the following parameters:
-           P1: 'FR-SECONDSTRAND'  # Mandatory parameters referring to the library of the first condition sample.
+           P1: 'FR-SECONDSTRAND'  # mandatory parameter referring to the library of the first condition sample.
-           P2: 'FR-SECONDSTRAND'  # Mandatory parameters referring to the library of the second condition sample.
+           P2: 'FR-SECONDSTRAND'  # mandatory parameter referring to the library of the second condition sample.
            m: 1  # filter reads by mapping quality
            q: 1  # filter reads by base calling quality
            c: 4  # filter reads by coverage
-           a: 'Y'  # Mandatory parameters to filter sites within the holy-polymer regions.
+           a: 'Y'  # recommended parameters to filter sites within the holy-polymer regions.
            p: 16    # parameter to customize the number of threads
-           D: ''  # Mandatory parameter to output deletion score.
+           D: ''  # mandatory parameter to output deletion score.
-           I: ''  # Mandatory parameter to output insertion score.
+           I: ''  # mandatory parameter to output insertion score.
       pattern_params:       # specify patterns and their combinations to be used, please use "" if no value is affected to the field.
            internal_pattern: "Boulias,Koertel,Koh" # specify the annotation of the set of modified sites to be used as a training set. in case you use an external pattern put "".
            external_pattern: ""  # path to an external pattern in case you don't use internal_pattern, else put ""
-           combined_patterns: #patterns to combine, add as many combinations as you want as a [key(any name): value (pattern number)] combination.
+           combined_patterns: # patterns to combine, add as many combinations as you want as a [key(any name): value (pattern numbers)] combination.
                       pt1: [1,2,4,6]
                       pt2: [1,2,3,4,6]